 Neal E. Boyd, a pop opera singer and former winner of “America’s Got Talent” Season 3, reportedly died June 10.
 He was 42 years old.

-Dorothy Cotton, who was a leader in the civil rights era, has reportedly died at the age of 88.
+Dorothy Cotton, who was a leader in the civil rights era, died at the age of 88.